Company News Products Projects Texts Museum Download Contact Map RSS Polski

 Consider the following image:

-Those values lower than 4-5% don't really add anything to the slide; they just clutter up the image, making it harder to decipher.
+Those values lower than 4-5% don't really add anything to the slide; and they make the chart harder to decipher.

-Now, remove labels of values lower than 5%, and you get this:
+Now, remove labels of values lower than, say, 5%; you get this:

 Now, the macro to do that isn't very complicated.
 The usual approach would be to record a simple macro (that deletes one value, for instance), and work out how to loop through the different labels on a slide (and perhaps all slides in a presentation).
 But since Microsoft decided to drop macro recording in PowerPoint (WTF?), it's not that easy to come up with the code.
 So, here's the code, and the explanations follow.